-In addition to the above redactions, if an investigation or incident involves allegations of wrongdoing against multiple officers for the following categories: sexual assault, dishonesty, discrimination, and unlawful arrest/search, the Commission and the Departments must redact alleged misconduct unless it relates to a sustained finding regarding that officer that is itself subject to disclosure.
+In addition to the above redactions, if an investigation or incident involves allegations of wrongdoing against multiple officers for the following categories: sexual assault, dishonesty, discrimination, and unlawful arrest/search, the Commission and the Departments must redact alleged misconduct unless it relates to a sustained finding regarding that officer that is itself subject to disclosure, that is not independently disclosable, while disclosing information that is pertinent to the investigation of the disclosable conduct.
 For example, two officers are alleged to have committed sexual assaults against the same individual and the complaints are investigated together.
-One of these complaints is sustained and one is not.
+One of those-these complaints is sustained and one is not.
 Information about the sustained allegation of misconduct should be released.
-Information about the un-sustained allegation should be redacted from any of the records that will be released, including the identity of the officer alleged to have committed it, except to the extent the information relates to the sustained finding against the other officer.
+Information about the unsustained allegation should be redacted from any of the records that will be released, including the identity of the officer alleged to have committed it, except to the extent the information relates to the sustained finding against the other officer.
 Cal.
-Penal Code § 832.7(b)(1)(5).
+Penal Code § 832.7(b)(1)(54).